 The pursuit of happiness

 “Happiness cannot be pursued, it must ensue,” wrote psychologist Viktor Frankl in Man’s Search for Meaning.
 “One must have a reason to be happy1.”
-Often, what drives the most financially successful is more than simply financial success, says Karina Challons, Managing Director, Wealth Planning and Advisory at HSBC Private Banking.
+Often, what drives the most financially successful is more than simply financial success, says Karina Challons, Head of Trade Specialisation at HSBC Global Private Banking.

-Many clients in a position of transition find a revived sense of purpose in starting new businesses, or ploughing their skills into charitable causes that they’re passionate about.
+Many clients in a position of transition find a revived sense of purpose in starting new businesses, or focusing on philanthropic causes.

-“A lot of people at the stage of selling a business feel that they’ve spent their lives building it up, so when they’ve attained all those financial goals there’s a feeling of ‘what now?’” says Challons.“It’s like when we face our own mortality.
-It might be the death of a friend or a major health scare, and suddenly people need to re-think their objectives and what their purpose is.
-It’s often similar for people selling businesses.”
+“A lot of people at the stage of selling a business feel that they’ve spent their lives building it up, so when they’ve attained all those financial goals there’s a feeling of ‘what now?’” says Challons.“People need to re-think their objectives and what their purpose is.”

 An objective perspective